 Part of the Monterey Bay Aquarium Seafood Watch Program

-If you want to order a variety to see what kind you prefer, the assortment package includes pre-seasoned salmon along with wild Alaska sockeye, Korean BBQ salmon, Thai curry salmon, Atlantic salmon, and wild Alaska coho salmon.
-These shipments typically include 10 to 14 individually frozen pieces of salmon.
+If you want to order a variety to see what kind you prefer, the assortment package includes pre-seasoned salmon along with wild Alaska sockeye, Korean BBQ salmon, Thai curry salmon, Atlantic salmon, and wild Alaska King salmon.
+These shipments include 10 individually frozen pieces of salmon.
 (The cooler used for packing your order is recyclable, too).

 The company makes it possible to order one box at a time or through a membership plan.
-Prices are competitive: 14 portions totaling about three and 1/2 pounds will set you back anywhere from $94.95 to $154.95, depending on the type of salmon, plus shipping is free.
+Prices are competitive: 14 portions totaling about 3.5 pounds will set you back anywhere from $114.95 to $164.95, depending on the type of salmon, plus shipping is free for orders over $100.

 Why We Chose It: The variety of salmon available makes Wild Fork a contender for those who want something that’s fresher than supermarket salmon—whether that’s farm-raised or wild-caught.